Wool production entails a staggering degree of cruelty and animal suffering.

 Campaigns to Protect Sheep

 Thanks to animal welfare campaigns, live export has diminished significantly, and mulesing is now sometimes performed with anesthetic.
-Additionally, New Zealand has pledged to halt live export by 2023.

-Recent developments offer reason for encouragement, but there is still a great deal of cruelty associated with wool production that demands opposition.
+These recent developments offer reason for encouragement, but there is still a great deal of cruelty associated with wool production that demands opposition.
 Both Animals Australia and Compassion in World Farming run ongoing campaigns to ban cruel industry practices and to discourage the purchase of wool.